w3labkr/php-with-bladeone/README.md

-# php-mariadb-ninja
+# php-ninja
-php and mariadb for ninja
+php for ninja